christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 ### Submission

-Submit your lab journal URL and password via the following form:
+Submit your journal URL and password via the following form.
+If you do not submit your information, we won't be able to evaluate your assignments.

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSctVjKJaCKNtzCK0ufDmiSaKf-LnGsCWMUwfZGxEkemw5Eu2Q/viewform?embedded=true&hl=en" width="640" height="536" frameborder="0" marginheight="0" marginwidth="0">Wird geladen…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdqL-LlsQbTPWqLAHxzaR7Se0qMr6TZh8h0TSTuAv-wMXGX2g/viewform?embedded=true" width="640" height="1166" frameborder="0" marginheight="0" marginwidth="0">Wird geladen…</iframe>

 ***